cogent3/cogent3/doc/cookbook/alignments.rst

 Inserting sequence(s) based on their alignment to a reference sequence
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Already aligned sequences can be added to an existing ``Alignment`` object and aligned at the same time using the ``addFromReferenceAln`` method.
+Already aligned sequences can be added to an existing ``Alignment`` object and aligned at the same time using the ``add_from_ref_aln`` method.
 The alignment is performed based on their alignment to a reference sequence (which must be present in both alignments).
 The method assumes the first sequence in ``ref_aln.names[0]`` is the reference.

 .. doctest::